-Spaghetti & Mandolino - home page / Our magazine / Did Europeans eat seaweed already in the Middle Ages?
+Spaghetti & Mandolino - home page / Our magazine / Did Europeans eat seaweed as early as the Middle Ages?

-Did Europeans eat seaweed already in the Middle Ages?
+Did Europeans eat seaweed as early as the Middle Ages?

-Did Europeans eat seaweed already in the Middle Ages?
-Recent research from &' University of Glasgow says yes!
+Did Europeans eat seaweed as far back as the Middle Ages?
+A recent study from the University of Glasgow says yes!

-The researchers, in order to conduct the study, analyzed dental plaque taken from the remains of 74 individuals who lived thousands of years ago and from 28 different sites that extended from Scotland to Spain.
+The researchers, in order to conduct the study, analyzed dental plaque taken from the remains of 74 individuals who lived thousands of years ago and came from 28 different sites that stretched from Scotland to Spain.

-Using l&' using a mass spectrometry technique to identify organic compounds, they detected evidence of &' intake of various aquatic plants.
+By using a mass spectrometry technique to identify organic compounds, they found evidence of the intake of various aquatic plants.

-Dr. Hardy, lead author of the research work, has illustrated how this new information allows us to hypothesize that aquatic plants were consumed over a considerably longer period of time than previously known.
+Dr. Hardy, the lead author of the research work, explained how these new insights allow us to hypothesize that aquatic plants were consumed over a much longer period than previously known.

 The potential of algae

-Scholars have also emphasized that algae have the potential to constitute a &' a zero-kilometer food option, with low carbon emissions, that does not require the cultivation on a large scale of the foods commonly found in European diets.
+Scholars also emphasized how algae have the potential to be a zero-mile food option, with low carbon emissions, that does not require the large-scale cultivation of foods commonly found in European diets.

 So... why not include them in our diet?

-From “easy to consume” dietary supplements, to sushi and finally to the recipes of starred chefs, there are so many possibilities!
+From "easy to consume" dietary supplements, to sushi and finally to recipes from star chefs, the possibilities are truly many!

 Matteo Castioni - autoreMatteo Castioni